When is 13 Reasons Why season 4 released? What’s going to happen?

 When is 13 Causes Why season four launched on Netflix?

-On August 1, 2019, Netflix introduced that 13 Causes Why could be returning for a fourth season.

-There’s no official launch date but, and it’s arduous even to make an informed guess as to when it may be – there’s been no set launch sample for the present because it launched on the finish of March 2017, with season two dropping in Could 2018 and the third season in August 2019.
+There’s no official launch date but, and it’s laborious even to make an informed guess as to when it could be – there’s been no set launch sample for the present because it launched on the finish of March 2017, with season two dropping in Could 2018 and the third season in August 2019.

-It’s a protected guess, although, that the following season will span 13 episodes, just like the three earlier than it.
+It’s a protected wager, although, that the following season will span 13 episodes, just like the three earlier than it.

-Our guess is that we received’t see 13 Causes Why season four launched till late 2020 on the earliest.
+Our wager is that we received’t see 13 Causes Why season four launched till late 2020 on the earliest.

 Is there a 13 Causes Why season four trailer?